You can understand the status of Google Home by checking the LED lights (and colours).

 You can hold the microphone button to reset Google Home as explained in this guide.

-Once factory data reset (FDR) starts, the LED light color will change to orange.
-At the same time, the LED lights count down (reducing number of LED lights) as shown below.
+Once the factory data reset (FDR) starts, the LED light colour will change to orange.
+At the same time, the LED lights countdown (reducing the number of LED lights) as shown below.

 3. Alarm ringing

 When alarm rings, LED lights will be shown in white and pulse slowly at the same time.

 You can stop the alarm by using voice command “Stop” or by tapping the touch panel.

 4. Timer ringing

 When timer rings, white LED lights move slowly, as shown below.

 Similar to stopping alarm ringing, you can stop timer ringing with voice command or tapping the touch panel.

 Meaning of Google Home LED lights when Google Assistant is working (or not working)